Versatile, easy, 15- minute vegan Dubu Jorim or Korean Braised Tofu for the win!

 Instructions

-- Cut tofu into 1/2-inch thick squares.
+- Prep tofu.
+Drain and slice tofu into 1/2-inch thick slices.
 Pat both sides dry with a paper towel.

-- Heat a non-stick skillet with 1-2 Tbsp neutral oil over medium heat.
-When the pan is hot but not smoking, add tofu.
+- Brown tofu.
+Heat a non-stick skillet with 1-2 Tbsp neutral oil over medium heat.
+When the pan is hot, carefully add tofu.
 It will splatter so be careful!
 Cook until crispy and browned on one side, about 3-4 minutes.
 (Do not disturb!
 Let the tofu be!)
 Flip and repeat.

-- Meanwhile, mix sauce ingredients (except water) into a small bowl.
-When the tofu has finished frying on the second side, keep the heat on medium and spoon sauce over the tofu squares.
-Then immediately add water into the pan.
+- Make sauce.
+While the tofu bowns, mix together the sauce ingredients into a small bowl.
+When the tofu has finished frying on the second side, keep the heat on medium and spoon sauce over the tofu slices

-- Simmer until sauce is reduced and the tofu has absorbed all that saucy flavor, about 5-6 minutes.
+- Braise tofu and sauce together.
+Simmer the tofu and sauce together on medium to medium-low heat.
+Cook until the sauce is thick and syrupy and the tofu has absorbed all that saucy flavor, about 5-6 minutes.
 Lower the heat if the saue is reducing too fast and burning.
 Shake the pan from time to time to prevent sticking.
 Feel free to add more water, 1-2 Tbsp at a time, if the sauce reduces too much.
 This step goes quickly so watch carefully!

-- Transfer to a serving platter and make sure to spoon up all the pan sauce.
+- Garnish and serve.
+Transfer to a serving platter and make sure to spoon up all the pan sauce on top.
 Garnish with green onion and sesame seeds.
 Serve with rice and kimchi.
 Enjoy!

 Tried this recipe tonight and it turned out delicious!
 Thanks!